joausaga/social-ideation/README.md

 ![handout](https://dl.dropboxusercontent.com/u/55956367/app_model.png "Social Ideation Model")

 The app maintains records about the mapping between IdeaScale initiatives and Facebook pages.
 Each record saves also the hashtags that identify IdeaScale initiatives and their campaigns.
-To get content from IdeaScale, the app hits API asking for the ideas and comments of the registered initiatives (1).
-Also, the ideas and comment collected from Facebook are posted on IdeaScale by calling the corresponding API function (2).
-On the other hand, every time a new idea or comment are placed on the Facebook pages that correspond IdeaScale initiatives, Facebook API pushes a notification to the app (3).
-The ideas and comments get from IdeaScale initiatives are posted to the Facebook pages by calling the corresponding Facebook API function.
+To get content from IdeaScale, the app hits the API asking for the ideas and comments of the registered initiatives (1).
+The ideas and comment collected from Facebook are posted on IdeaScale by calling the corresponding API function (2).

+Every time a new idea or comment are placed on the Facebook pages that correspond to the IdeaScale initiatives, Facebook API pushes a notification to the app (3).
+The ideas and comments gathered from the IdeaScale initiatives are posted to the Facebook pages by calling the corresponding Facebook API function.